shifumin/google-calendar-tools-ruby/README.md

    - Google returns a refresh token that is saved locally

 2. **Fetching Events** (`google_calendar_fetcher.rb`):
-   - Loads credentials from environment variables (via mise)
+   - Loads credentials from environment variables
    - Uses the saved refresh token to get a short-lived access token
    - Fetches calendar metadata using CalendarList API
    - Fetches calendar events for the specified date using Events API